Skip to content

 Obligation Suggested

-Purpose To credit the entity that first made a new version of something available
+Purpose To credit the entity that made a resource available for the first time.

 Entry Guidelines The suggested controlled vocabulary is the Library of Congress Name Authority File.

-Commentary The distinction between dc_publisher_s and dc_creator_sm for data is often vague.
+Commentary The distinction between Publisher and Creator for data is often vague.
 Publishers should be the administrative body or organization that made the original resource available, regardless of who compiled or produced the data.

 Element Set DCMI